U.S. Department of Transportation

 • The project/activity must be eligible for Federal-aid assistance and adhere to applicable federal requirements.

-STIC Incentive funding may be used to conduct internal assessments; build capacity; develop guidance, standards, and specifications; implement system process changes; organize peer exchanges; offset implementation costs; or conduct other activities the STIC identifies to address TIDP goals and to foster a culture for innovation or to make an innovation a standard practice in the STA or other public sector STIC stakeholder.
+STIC Incentive funding may be used to conduct internal assessments, build capacity, develop guidance, standards, and specifications, implement system process changes, organize peer exchanges, offset implementation costs, or conduct other activities the STIC identifies to address TIDP goals and foster a culture of innovation or to make innovation a standard practice in the STA or other public sector STIC stakeholders.

 Examples of allowable activities include, but are not limited to, the following: